-And dance song is the song with which clapping or footstamping is done, or for which a drum is beaten and which is intended for expressing happiness, amusement, entertainment, and so on.
+And dance song is the song with which clapping or footstamping is done, or for which a drum is beaten and which is intended for expressing happiness, amusement and entertainment etc.]

-Axmed Cali Abokor provides yet a further slant to this issue (1993:19):

-Each genre has its own aesthetic and social function, but some are regarded as higher in status than others.
+Axmed Cali Abokor (1993) provides yet a further slant to this issue: 'Each genre has its own aesthetic and social function, but some are regarded as higher in status than others.
 In this regard Somali oral poetry, particularly the northern pastoral poetry, is generally divided into two categories, classical and modern.
 Classical poetry is older and has a unified scansion system within each genre.
-The modern poem, called heello, resembles Indian song patterns, from which it is derived, and is not the concern of the present volyme [sic].

-Classical poetry he further divides into maanso and heeso13 categories (idem): "The maanso category, denoting serious poetry, includes the genres of gabay, geeraar and jiifto, all composed by male adults and all dealing with important political and social matters."
-So here he contrasts the modern heello and subsequent modern hees with "classical" poetry, which, for him and unlike Andrzejewski and Lewis, is all poetry that is not "modern" in form, that is, not that which can be described as modern hees or heello.
+The modern poem, called heello, resembles Indian song patterns, from which it is derived, and is not the concern of the present volyme [sic]...
+(Axmed, 1993: 19).
+Classical poetry he further divides into maanso and heeso 13 categories.
+'The maanso category, denoting serious poetry, includes the genres of gabay, geeraar and jiifto, all composed by male adults and all dealing with important political and social matters' (Axmed, 1993: 19).
+So here he contrasts the modern heello and subsequent modern hees with 'classical' poetry which, for him and unlike Andrzejewski and Lewis, is all poetry which is not 'modern' in form, i.e. not that which can be described as modern hees or heello.
 However, within his classical poetry he includes the maanso and hees categories.
-The most recent discussion on maanso in particular is that of D. Morin (1999).
-Setting the discussion of Somali poetry within the wider context of detailed discussion of other literary traditions in the eastern Horn of Africa, Morin presents the maanso as being defined primarily by its illocutionary intent (1999:133): "Le maanso définit le format d'un discours uniquement orienté vers la restauration des droits du groupe, ce que Zaborski a justement appelé sa 'structure profonde'" ("Maanso specifies the format of a mode of discourse that is oriented solely toward the restoration of the rights of the group, something that Zaborski has rightly called its 'deep structure'").
-He presents the maanso very much in its social context and sees its creator, the poet, as follows (ibid.:135): "Le gabayaa officiel n'est pas le démiurge créateur, détenteur du Verbe, instrument d'un quelconque dévoilement du Sens, mais un acteur engagé dans le combat collectif, dont le discours est instrumentalisé par le clan" ("The official poet is not a creative demiurge, the keeper of the word, the medium for revealing meaning, rather an actor engaged in the collective struggle in which the discourse is an instrument of the whole clan").
-We do not have the space to go into all of Morin's arguments and ideas, but the interested reader is encouraged to read his work as it provides much detailed insight into poetry in the eastern Horn of Africa.14
+The most recent discussion on maanso in particular is that of Morin (1999).
+Setting the discussion of Somali poetry within the wider context of detailed discussion of other literary traditions in the eastern Horn of Africa, he presents the maanso as being defined primarily by its illocutionary intent: 'Le maanso définit le format d'un discours uniquement orienté vers la restauration des droits du groupe, ce que Zaborski a justement appelé sa "structure profonde" ' (Morin, 1999: 133).
+He presents the maanso very much in its social context and sees its creator, the poet, as follows: 'Le gabayaa officiel n'est pas le démiurge créateur, détenteur du Verbe, instrument d'un quelconque dévoilement du Sens, mais un acteur engagé dans le combat collectif, dont le discours est instrumentalisé par le clan' (Morin, 1999: 135).
+There is not the space to go into all of Morin's arguments and ideas, but the interested reader is encouraged to read his work since it provides much detailed insight into poetry in the eastern Horn of